Best Plants for an Apartment Balcony

 Ornamentals

-Red fountain grass loves the sun and looks dramatic when potted.
+Red fountain grass is characterized by long steaks with fluffy plumage and loves to get lots of sun.
 The grass stalks grow to heights of three feet or more.
 Position them strategically so they don't block your view.

 Vegetables and Herbs